 If Moss’ career is in fact finished, he should go down as one of the best receivers ever to play the game.

-As it stands, Moss is tied for second for the NFL's all-time list of touchdown receptions (153).
+As it stands, Moss is tied for second on the NFL's all-time list for touchdown receptions (153).
 He has the fifth-most receiving yards (14,858) and eight-most receptions (954).

 History, of course, will intertwine Moss' football success with his personal failings.
 He wasn't an enigma, which most people associate with "unique."
 Moss was a flat-out mystery, and anyone who tried to figure him out was wasting brain cells.

 On the 10th anniversary of Korey Stringer's death, I'm reminded of Moss sobbing hysterically at a nationally televised news conference.
 At the same time, I'm reminded that he once lost his temper in downtown Minneapolis traffic and felt compelled to nudge a traffic officer with his car.

 I recall him tossing NFL awards in the locker room trash can.
 I can't avoid the conclusion that he undermined every coach he played for in Minnesota, including Dennis Green -- the man who put his own reputation on the line by drafting him in 1998.
 Moss' verbal harangue at a group of corporate sponsors on the Vikings' team bus enraged then-owner Red McCombs and played a role in Green's ultimate departure from the organization in 2001.